eclipse-tractusx/knowledge-agents-aas-bridge/sparql-aas/README.md

 A mapping configuration (for the sample the "partAsPlanned" submodel) consists of three files:
 - An [Unbound Query select-all.rq](resources/traceability/partAsPlanned-select-all.rq) is a non-parameterized SPARQL query that when executed against the graph will generated a dataset of part information for all parts appearing in the graph.
 - A [Bound Query select-some.rq](resources/traceability/partAsPlanned-select-some.rq) is a parameterized SPARQL query that will be given an argument ("%s") which will be formatted with the set of IRI literals coinciding to the IDs of the selected twins/parts.
-- A [Mapping Specification mapping.json](resources/traceability/partAsPlanned-mapping.json) that is an template (AAS4J Mapping Specification) which transforms the SPARQL result sets of above queries into an temporary AAS4J environment.
+- A [Mapping Specification mapping.xslt](resources/traceability/partAsPlanned-mapping.xslt) that hosts a XML stylesheet template which transforms the SPARQL result sets of above queries into an temporary AAS4J environment following this [AAS XML Schema](https://github.com/eclipse-aas4j/aas4j/blob/main/dataformat-xml/src/main/resources/AAS.xsd).
 This environment will be used to answer the respective endpoint query against the AAS server.
 After the query, the environment will be freed from memory, again.

-Each mapping configuration (mapping.json) will introduce the namespace "semanticId".
+Each mapping configuration (mapping.xslt) will introduce the namespace "semanticId".
 If the "semanticId" is "https://w3id.org/catenax/ontology/aas#", then the mapping configuration will be used to build AssetAdministationShells (the actual twin "headers").
-Otherwise, the "semanticId" will be used to identifiy the respective submodel (and will be referred to in the [Shell mapping.json](resources/traceability/aas-mapping.json), the [Shell select-all.rq](resources/traceability/aas-select-all.rq) and [Shell select-some.rq](resources/traceability/aas-select-some.rq))
+Otherwise, the "semanticId" will be used to identifiy the respective submodel (and will be referred to in the [Shell mapping.xslt](resources/traceability/aas-mapping.xslt), the [Shell select-all.rq](resources/traceability/aas-select-all.rq) and [Shell select-some.rq](resources/traceability/aas-select-some.rq))

 #### Mapping Specification

 The AAS-Bridge makes a couple of assumptions about the content of the MappingSpecification:
-1. The @namespaces- AND the @variables-section of the @header both hold the semanticId of the Submodel that is to be transformed
+1. The xsl:stylesheet namespaces AND the xsl:variable section both hold the semanticId of the Submodel that is to be transformed
-2. IDs of submodel-instances must always start with the domain id and the semanticId of the submodel and the identifier of the asset (separated by "/").
-How this can be achieved via configuration is demonstrated in the examples' @header-@definitions-section under `genSubmodelId`.
+2. IDs of submodel-instances must always start with the domain id (tracability/) followed by the semanticId of the submodel (/urn:bamm:io.catenax.part_as_planned:1.0.1#PartAsPlanned) and the identifier of the asset ("/urn:uuid:0733946c-59c6-41ae-9570-cb43a6e4c79e" - all separated by "/").
+How this can be achieved via a template function is demonstrated in the examples' under `xsl:template name="genSubmodelId"`.
-3. If not provided explicitly, the function `AasUtils.loadConfigsFromResources()` will search the AAS-Bridge's resources folder for a set of the necessary data.
+3. The function `AasUtils.loadConfigsFromResources()` will search the AAS-Bridge's working directory "resources" folder for a set of the necessary data.
 The folder- and naming-convention must be adhered to strictly.

 #### Connection to the Knowledge Graph